Benefits and money advice

 We provide homeowners and tenants with advice and support about benefits and debt.

 We are also partners with debt advice charity StepChange which offers free and confidential debt advice to residents over the phone and online.

-Our financial inclusion officer offers more in depth one-to-one support with budgeting, making the most of your income and reducing debts.
+Our Financial Inclusion Team offers more in depth one-to-one support with budgeting, making the most of your income and reducing debts.

 We can provide advice and support on issues relating to benefits such as:

 - which benefits you may be entitled to

 - what the benefit cap means for you

 - if you claim Housing Benefit, what the ‘bedroom tax’ means for you

 - if you receive Council Tax benefit, what the new local contribution requirements mean for you